annotation/text-fabric/tf/docs/main/cheatsheet.md

 modify(source, target, ...)
 ```
-:   Modifies a TF datasets into one new TF dataset
+:   Modifies a TF dataset into a new TF dataset
 :   `tf.dataset.modify`

 ``` python